dwrobel/flatcam/README.md

 - QRCode Tool: added the feature to save the PNG file with transparent background
 - QRCode Tool: added GUI category in Preferences window
 - QRCode Tool: shortcut key for this tool is now ALT+Q while PDF import Tool was relegated to CTRL+Q combo key shortcut
+- added a new FlatCAM Tool: Copper Fill Tool.
+It will pour copper into a Gerber filling all empty space with copper, at a clearance distance of the Gerber features

 24.10.2019